A survey on independence-based Markov networks learning: Markov networks representation

 \end{definition}

-A necessary and sufficient condition for a distribution $P$ to be a graph-isomorph is that ${\triplet{\set{X}}{\set{Y}}{\set{Z}}}_{P}$ satisfies the following axioms of independences, introduced in 1985 by Pearl and Paz \citep{PearlPaz1985:graphoids}.
-There is another set of axioms for learning Bayesian networks, but they are omitted here.
+A necessary and sufficient condition for a distribution $P$ to be a graph-isomorph is that ${\triplet{\set{X}}{\set{Y}}{\set{Z}}}_{P}$ satisfies the following axioms of independences, introduced by \cite{PearlPaz1985:graphoids}.
+There is another set of axioms for learning Bayesian networks, but it is omitted here.

 where $\set{X}$, $\set{Y}$, $\set{Z}$ and $\set{W}$ are all disjoint subsets of the set of all the variables in the domain $\set{V}$, and $\lambda$ stands for a single variable, not in $\set{X} \cup \set{Y} \cup \set{Z} \cup \set{W}$.
 The intersection axiom is valid only for strictly positive probability distributions.
 This list of axioms represents the relationships that hold among the independences encoded by the graph.